onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Freedom of speech != of reach
 this is the real end of slavery - the masses will have complete sovereignty over their identities and expressions for the first time in human history - what you said doesn't matter and even how you voted doesn't matter - show the VOX article/chart - sometimes you don't even vote in a primary and get a candidate in a box! - make a gesture handing a wrapped gift what you say is ephemeral - it fades and is forgotten - and is never deduplicated and aggregated
+    we offer you the chance to be heard and seen